iyear/searchx/README.md

 **Q: Why do I need to disable `Group Privacy`?
 Does it cause security issues?**

-A: When `Group Privacy` is turned on, it will cause `Bot` to not receive all messages in the group, resulting in missing indexes.
+A: When `Group Privacy` is enabled, it will cause `Bot` to not receive all messages in the group, resulting in missing indexes.
 Please refer to: https://core.telegram.org/bots#privacy-mode
 At the same time, it does not create security issues.
 The project is self-deployed and the data is stored locally, so it will not lead to data leakage.

 ## LICENSE